turkcypcey/RESTApiTask/writeup.md

 attendees = attendees.filter((i)=> i.id !=req.params.id)
 ```

+The code above shows the ```.filter``` and this line of code is in the delete part of the server and essentially says the id which is going to be removed is taken out however wants this happens a new list is created without the id which had been removed.

+The ```.push``` function is

 annonymus function - a function without a name
     - javaScript can execute multiple functions at any given time this makes it very hard to debug and trace where the program is in compliing at any given time
     basically never waiting for the program